carneliansearch/carneliansearch.com/src/insights/all-roads-lead-to-the-board.md

   “All problems a charity faces have their roots in the board.”

   Someone wise once said this to me.
-Over many years working with boards and senior leadership teams, I’ve increasingly found it to be true
+Over many years working with boards and senior leadership teams, I’ve increasingly found it to be true.
 lead_image: /assets/img/boards.jpg
 date: 2022-12-20T11:32:53.058Z
 case_study: